dvpatel/node-sample-spa/rest-api/README.md

 data is not persisted.
 On restart a new collection of watchlist will be created with randomized stocks data.

-Similary, to update an existing watchlist, use the PUT method and sumit JSON payload to the same end-point with a watchlist id parameter:  http://localhost:3000/watchlist/<watchlist_id>
+Similary, to update an existing watchlist, use the PUT method and submit JSON payload to the same end-point with a watchlist id parameter:  http://localhost:3000/watchlist/<watchlist_id>

-Lastly to delete a watchlist in the watchlist, use the DELETE method to the same end-point with watchlist id as a parameter:  http://localhost:3000/watchlist/<watchlist_id>.
+Lastly to delete a watchlist in the watchlist, use the DELETE method to the same end-point with watchlist id as the parameter:  http://localhost:3000/watchlist/<watchlist_id>.
-To delete a specific stock, include query parameter stockId:  http://localhost:3000/watchlist/1?stockId=10
+To delete a specific stock in a watchlist, include query parameter stockId in the URL:  http://localhost:3000/watchlist/1?stockId=10

 ```